waqaskhan409/sqflite_db_mvvm_flutter/README.md

-For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter, view
+[online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.